Successfully storing wine means managing heat and light. That’s really all there is to it.

 - Keep in mind the difference between wine storing and serving temperatures.
 You may want a unit that brings a wine’s storage temp up or down to its serving temp.
 Get the serving temperature wrong, and you could end up with a lot of wine tannins.
 Get the serving temperature right and, hey, maybe you can charge your guests a corkage fee.

-Once you’ve got your wine storage setup ready to go (we've got a whole wine storage guide to help), you can move on to learning how to decant wine and how to aerate wine.
+Once you’ve got your wine storage setup ready to go (we've got a whole wine storage guide to help), you can move on to learning how to decant wine, how to clean a decanter, and how to aerate wine using a wine aerator decanter.
 We’ve even got some great tips on buying the best wine decanters and the best wine aerators, too.
 Then you’ll be well on your way to becoming a sommelier.

 BinWise is a participant in the Amazon Services LLC Associates Program and makes commission through advertising and linking to Amazon.com.